Skip Navigation

 “With people still working a hybrid or fully at home schedule I just wasn’t sure what I could hope to expect – but people have blown my mind with how generous they’ve been!” says Laura Duffield, NET’s Accounts Receivable Manager, who led the effort.
 “Making it a competition between groups has also been a big driver of success.”

-Another motivating factor has been the decision to drop NET’s donated items off weekly at WayForward’s pantry warehouse, she says.
+Another motivating factor was the decision to drop NET’s donated items off weekly at WayForward’s pantry warehouse, she says.
 “It’s great to get a group of people over there to unload so they can see where their donations are going, and helps to feel ‘refreshed’ for the next round of weekly donations.”

 Week two of NET’s drive focused on personal hygiene, with donations including laundry detergent and period products.
 Teams competing to collect more puzzle pieces brought in another 437 pounds for the pantry.